cbfacademy/intro-to-java-course/exercises/object-oriented-programming/README.md

 Create a class called `Showroom` with the following members:
 - `public List<Car> getCars()` - returns a list containing the following three `Car` objects:
-  - a Volvo V40 from 2012
+  - a blue Volvo V40 from 2012
-  - a Porsche Panamera from 2009
+  - a red Porsche Panamera from 2009
-  - an Audi A3 from 2018
+  - a grey Audi A3 from 2018

 In the `main` method of the `App` class, instantiate a `Showroom` object, call `getCars()` and print the details for each `Car` instance in the list.